 You can choose from either one month, six month, or one year billing.
 As you can see, the monthly price gets lower as the term-length increases.
 Keep in mind that ExpressVPN offers a 30 day money-back guarantee, so if you absolutely despise ExpressVPN, you can digitally “return it” for a full refund.
 It might be a good idea to try the service for a month before investing in a lower cost, longer-term plan.

-With any subscription, you’ll be able to switch between an unlimited number of servers and maintain three connections at once.
+With any subscription, you’ll be able to switch between an unlimited number of servers and maintain five connections at once.
 If you’re looking for more simultaneous connections, you can buy an additional license or set up a VPN router to get an unlimited amount.
 You’ll be able to use an unlimited number of devices with each subscription, which I love.

 ExpressVPN works with Linux, Chromebook, wireless routers (Sabai, DD-WRT, Asus, or Tomato), and streaming media or gaming consoles (Apple TV, PlayStation 3, PlayStation 4, or Xbox One).